fonsecapeter/RVS/README.md

 participant's visit.
 The attending physician must complete one for each participant they see.
 There are 12 attendings responsible for a number of rvs's each.
 Each attending has a directory containing their rvs's.
 Each rvs is named "lname, fname_id_yyyy.mm.dd_RVS" (also did not have control over the convention) and is either a .doc or.docx.

+	> RVS_test_setup.sh initializes a set of directories for 12 fake attendings.
+It also generates random fake rvs's in each directory.
+This script is complete.
+	  RVS_reporter_newfunction.sh and RVS_emailer_newfunction.sh
+	  need to be editted to match this `autonomous' version of the directory structure (is much simpler than the real one!)

 	> RVS_reporter_newfunction.sh generates a .csv summarizing